 E-mail me if you would like a free CD with all my full size pictures, maps and documents about the camp.

-The old church camp sign from the intersection of Pine Grove Road and Michaux Road.
+The old church camp sign was at the intersection of Pine Grove Road and Michaux Road.

-The church camp sign survived in the Carlisle Presbytery office and is now at the CCHS in Carlisle.
+The sign survived in the Carlisle Presbytery office and is now at the Historical Society in Carlisle.

 "Recently cleaning out my basement I found one of my old Camp Michaux tee shirts from more than 50 years ago."
 Charles W. Bostian